zeyu2001/SQLiteClassGenerator/README.md

 # SQLiteClassGenerator
-A simple class generator for Python.
+A simple class code generator for Python and SQLite.
-SQLiteClassGenerator will create Python classes for SQLite, with methods that return executable SQL statements.
+SQLiteClassGenerator will create Python classes for SQLite, with methods that return executable SQLite statements.